boschresearch/causalAssembly/benchmarks/README.md

 ## <a name="installing">How to install</a>

-To install the required dependencies, run the following command:
+To install the additional required dependencies, run the following command:

     pip install -r requirements.txt

+The `SCORE` and `DAS` algorithms are implemented in the `dodiscover` repo.
+As there is no official release yet, the package must be pip installed from [github](https://github.com/py-why/dodiscover/tree/main) directly.

 ## <a name="using">How to use</a>